Otacu9654/discord-auto-expire-roles-bot/README.md

 want (permissions are "Send Message" and "Manage Roles") https://discord.com/oauth2/authorize?client_id=...&scope=bot&permissions=268437504

-4. Change the runtime Paramters in the config.json File (is created at startup in the config-directory (default working directory) and the defaultDurations especially the role names you want to have managed
+4. Change the runtime Parameters in the config.json File (is created at startup in the config-directory (default working directory) and the defaultDurations especially the role names you want to have managed

-5. Run this as java application
+5. Run this as java application (the first start creates a sample config.json and quits with an error because the bot token is not set by default)

 ```
 Usage: java -jar AutoExpireRoles<version>.jar